urxvtcd/libstatus/README.md

 Currently implemented features:
   - worktree status (using `git status --short`),
-  - graph of commits on your branch and its remote counterpart
+  - graph of commits on your branch and its remote counterpart,
-  - graph of commits on your branch and the branch it'll be merged to (using remote HEAD, can be overridden)
+  - graph of commits on your branch and the branch it'll be merged to (using remote HEAD, can be overridden),
-  - list of stashes along with listing of their changes
+  - list of stashes along with listing of their changes,
-  - worktree summary
+  - worktree summary,
-  - submodule status and summary
+  - submodule status and summary,
-  - rebase progress status
+  - rebase progress status,
-  - hints about remote branch tracking
+  - hints about remote branch tracking,
-  - hint about merges lost when rebasing without `--rebase-merges`
+  - hint about merges lost when rebasing without `--rebase-merges`,
-  - hint about files lost from tracking due to reset without `--intent-to-add`
+  - hint about files lost from tracking due to reset without `--intent-to-add`.